 However, use for explanation or design only is considered fair use.

-Acts other than use which damage the registration or impair the owner’s ability to use the registered trademark may be considered infringement.
+Acts other than use which damages the registration or impair the owner’s ability to use the registered trademark may be considered infringement.

-It is recommended that a designation such as “registered trademark” be used when a registered trademark is used in connection with designated goods or services, but usage is not mandatory.
+It is recommended that an indication such as “registered trademark” be used when a registered trademark is used in connection with designated goods or services, but such an indication is not required.

-The initial registration fee is due within 30 days from the receipt of a Notice of Allowance.
+The initial registration fee is due within 30 days from the receipt of a Notice of Allowance (Trademark Law Art.
+18(2)).

-No evidence of use is required to register a trademark, but evidence of use within the most recent three years may be required to prevent cancellation of a mark whose registration is challenged.
+No. Evidence of use is not required to register a trademark.
+However, evidence of use within the most recent three years may be required to prevent cancellation of a mark when the registration is challenged.

-A request for renewal of a trademark right can be filed within the six months prior to the expiration date.
+A request for renewal of a trademark right must be filed from six months prior to the expiration of the trademark right to the expiration date together with the renewal fee (Trademark Law Art.
+20(2)).

-A request for renewal can still be filed up to six months after a registration has expired, but double the normal renewal fee must be paid.
+A request for renewal may be filed up to six months after the registration has expired by paying double the standard renewal fee (Trademark Law Art.
+20(3)).

 Yes.
 Any person can file an opposition within two months from the date of publication of the registration.

-Other than fraudulent registration, an Invalidation Trial may only be requested within five years after the initial registration of a trademark.
+Other than a fraudulent registration, an Invalidation Trial may only be requested within five years after the initial registration of a trademark (Trademark Law Art.
+47).

-The registered trademark will be cancelled, if the owner or licensee are unable to provide evidence of use of the registered mark in Japan , for a period of 3 consecutive years (calculating back from the date of filing of the cancellation trial) (Trademark Law Art.
+The registered trademark will be cancelled, if the owner or licensee are unable to provide evidence of use of the registered mark in Japan, for a period of three consecutive years (calculating back from the date of filing of the cancellation trial) (Trademark Law Art.
 50).

 The owner of the registration has the burden of proving that the registered mark was used in Japan.